-By grounding your accessory outlet to the FRAME someplace, & NOT the battery negative terminal, you avoid such problems.
-With SOME accessory sockets (yes, even some of the DIN German types), the shell is insulated; with others the negative is part of a metal shell, & if it is mounted in the plastic of the fairing, there might be no problem.
+By grounding your accessory outlet(s) to the FRAME someplace, & NOT the battery negative post/terminal, you avoid such problems. with SOME accessory sockets (yes, even some of the DIN German types), the shell is insulated; with others the negative is part of a metal shell, & if it is mounted in the plastic of the fairing, there might be no problem.
 No matter what the situation, & that varies, I usually suggest you make all accessory (-) connections to the frame, not the battery negative post, UNLESS you KNOW what you are doing & WANT it that way!
 To restate my advice: the accessory socket should NOT be grounded at the battery negative post.

 HINT: It is convenient to cut a SMALL slice out of the battery lug located at that speedometer cable point ...so the hollow vent bolt only needs slight loosening.
 Be sure your hollow bolt has both washers on it, which will prevent spreading of the lug.
 The battery lug goes between the washers.

-11/14/2008: incorporate all prior revisions, and update for clarity
+11/14/2008: Incorporate all prior revisions, and update for clarity.

-05/02/2011: more darn clarifications, and some cleanup
+05/02/2011: More clarifications, and some cleanup.

-05/06/2012: Clean up a bit more
+05/06/2012: Clean up a bit more.

-09/09/2012: A bit of clarifications here and there, change emphasis here and there, add QR code, change Google ad layout
+09/09/2012: A bit of clarifications here and there, change emphasis here and there, add QR code, change Google ad layout.

 12/14/2015: Clean up.
 Improve meta-codes.